 In May a Court of Appeal ruling (SoS CLG vs West Berks / Reading) determined that local authorities should not be seeking contributions from schemes of 10 units or less and less than 1000 square metres in floor area, unless they can be justified as being necessary to make this development acceptable.
-On this occasion the Leisure Policy team were consulted and confirmed that they do not wish to seek any contributions.
+On this occasion the Leisure Policy team were consulted and confirmed that they do not wish to seek any on-site or local facilities / contributions.
 In regard to affordable housing, the applicant is voluntarily offering to donate land for two affordable houses which is considered to be acceptable.